1. Stone Age Adaptation

 4. Have breakfast, have lunch.
 It's not necessary to skip a meal, but if you want to, skip dinner.
-Don't eat too much in between.
+Don't eat in between and fast overnight for at least 12 hours.
 You don't want insulin to be active all day.

 5. Drink water and tea.
 Forgo soft drinks and cut back on alcohol.
 Both contain plenty of "empty calories".
 Soft drinks contain lots of carbohydrates: fructose, glucose, sucrose.
 Alcohol is metabolized to acetyl-CoA and reductive equivalents: the building blocks for fatty acid synthesis.
 By drinking alcohol, we synthesize fat instead of burning it.